-Quonset Hut History: From World War II & Beyond
+Quonset Hut History: From The Roman Arch To World War II & Beyond

 For over seven decades, the strength of the Quonset hut continues to serve both families and businesses all over the United States and around the world.

 The George Fuller construction company is credited with being the first company to manufacture Quonset huts on behalf of the US Navy in 1941.
 The exact inventor or designer isn’t known, but the design is based on the Nissen Hut design that originated from World War I.

 In World War II, the U.S. Navy needed buildings that could be quickly assembled and disassembled but could withstand the rigors of the military and the Quonset hut was created.
 In essence, the Quonset hut wasn’t necessarily invented but was a vast improvement of the Nissen Hut.

 Why did the U.S. Navy use Quonset huts?

 The U.S. Navy wanted an all-purpose building that was lightweight, easy to ship and easy to assemble.
 On top of that, Quonset huts have several key advantages that made them the obvious building of choice in World War II.

 With no structural support poles or walls, Quonsets allow for unobstructed building space.